robinho46/sendMailTestRepo/README.md

-# sendMailTestRepo
-## A test repo for the course DD2480 Software Engineering Fundamentals.
+# A test repo for the course DD2480 Software Engineering Fundamentals.
 * Lab2-CI: repo to test the sendEmailNotification method